Postgraduate: International tuition fees

 For up-to-date information on working in the UK, please visit the UK Council for International Student Affairs.

 Education charity Brightside has developed an online tool specifically designed to help students to budget cost while studying.
-The Student Calculator gives you information on your likely outgoings while you are living in the UK.
+Visit the UK Council for International Student Affairs budgeting section to get information on your likely outgoings while you are living in the UK.